Weather authorities urge caution ahead of another week of severe heat and dryness

-The Federal Office of Meteorology and Climatology MeteoSuisseexternal link warned that temperatures this week in the Lake Geneva region and the southern canton of Valais would reach 31-35 degrees Celsius (88-95 degrees Fahrenheit).
+The Federal Office of Meteorology and Climatology MeteoSwissexternal link warned that temperatures this week in the Lake Geneva region and the southern canton of Valais would reach 31-35 degrees Celsius (88-95 degrees Fahrenheit).

 Even the northern Basel region will not be spared, having been assigned a level 3 out of 5 on the danger scale, along with the southern canton of Ticino.
 The evening hours will offer no respite, with night-time temperatures set to exceed 20 degrees.